The-Compiler/cfps/2019-04-24-Europython.md

 ## Abstract

+*(WIP, mostly copy-pasted from 2016)*

-The py.test tool presents a rapid and simple way to write tests for your Python code.
+The pytest tool presents a rapid and simple way to write tests for your Python code.
 This training gives a quick introduction with exercises into some distinguishing features.
 We’ll do exercises where we get existing non-pytest test suites to run with pytest and discuss migration strategies.
 We’ll finish with discussing topics and questions of participants related to their own test suites and usages.

 **If you want to participate, please install pytest (e.g. in a virtualenv) before the training and download the [code examples](FIXME).**